cyberbotics/webots/docs/blog/Webots-2021-b-release.md

 During this work, we also took the time to refresh and improve the graphical user interface.

-%figure "New Wen Simulation Interface"
+%figure "New Web Simulation Interface"
 ![Web Simulation Interface](images/web_simulation_interface.png)
 %end